MaartenDesnouck/google-apps-script/README.md

 ```

 Pull and push code from/to your remote project:
 (Files in local folders are mapped to their full path name in a project and the other way around)
-(You can specify to pull or push only a single file by adding a filename to the command)
+(You can specify to pull or push only a single file by adding a filename to the command and even delete a single remote file uning -d)

 ```
 $ gas pull [fileName]
-$ gas push [fileName]
+$ gas push [fileName] [-d]
 ```

 Some shortcuts for creating, linking and pulling projects all in one: